Center for the Preparation of Education Professionals

 Western Illinois University must meet the mandates issued by the Illinois State Board of Education and the State Licensure Board.
 State Licensure Board requirements take precedence over the catalog of record for individuals seeking teacher licensure recommendation.

-Western Illinois University is accredited by the Illinois State Board of Education and the National Council for Accreditation of Teacher Education.
+Western Illinois University is accredited by the Illinois State Board of Education and the National Council for Accreditation of Teacher Education (NCATE).

 Approved Teacher Licensure Programs